Skip to main content

 balena devices

-ID UUID DEVICE NAME DEVICE TYPE APPLICATION NAME STATUS IS ONLINE SUPERVISOR VERSION OS VERSION
+ID UUID DEVICE NAME DEVICE TYPE FLEET STATUS IS ONLINE SUPERVISOR VERSION OS VERSION

 DEVICE TYPE: raspberrypi3